 MFA sonar was detected using a modified version of the Silbido detection system (Roch et al., 2011a) originally designed for characterizing toothed whale whistles.
 The algorithm identifies peaks in time-frequency distributions (e.g. spectrogram) and determines which peaks should be linked into a graph structure based on heuristic rules that include examining the trajectory of existing peaks, tracking intersections between time-frequency trajectories, and allowing for brief signal dropouts or 21 interfering signals.
 Detection graphs are then examined to identify individual tonal contours looking at trajectories from both sides of time-frequency intersection points.
-For MFA detection, parameters were adjusted to detect tonal contours at or above 2 kHz in data decimated to a 10 kHz sample rate with time-frequency peaks with signal to noise ratios of 5 dB or above and contour durations of at least 200 ms with a frequency resolution of 100 Hz.
+For MFA sonar detection, parameters were adjusted to detect tonal contours at or above 2 kHz in data decimated to a 10 kHz sample rate with time-frequency peaks with signal to noise ratios of 5 dB or above and contour durations of at least 200 ms with a frequency resolution of 100 Hz.

 The detector frequently triggered on noise produced by instrument disk writes that occurred at 75 s intervals.
 Over periods of several months, these disk write detections dominated the number of detections and could be eliminated using an outlier detection test.
-Histograms of the detection start times modulo the disk write period were constructed and outliers were discarded.
+Histograms of the detection start times that remained once disk write periods were removed were constructed and outliers were discarded.
 This removed some valid detections that occurred during disk writes, but as the disk writes and sonar signals are uncorrelated this is expected to only have a minor impact on analysis.
-As the detector did not distinguish between sonar and non-anthropogenic tonal signals within the operating band (e.g. humpback whales), human analysts examined detection output and accepted or rejected contiguous sets of detections.
-Start and end time of these cleaned sonar events were then created to be used in further processing.
+As the detector did not distinguish between sonar and non-anthropogenic tonal signals within the operating band (e.g., humpback whales), human analysts examined detection output and accepted or rejected contiguous sets of detections.
+Start and end times of these cleaned sonar events were then used in further processing.

-These start and end times were used to read segments of waveforms upon which a 2.4 to 4.5 kHz bandpass filter and a simple time series energy detector was applied to detect and measure various packet parameters after correcting for the instrument calibrated transfer function (Wiggins, 2015).
-For each packet, maximum peak-to-peak (pp) received level (RL), sound exposure level (SEL), root-mean-square (RMS) RL, date/time of packet occurrence, and packet RMS duration (for RLpp - 10 dB) were measured and saved.
+In the second stage of MFA sonar detection, these start and end times of MFA events were used to read segments of waveforms upon which a 2.4 to 4.5 kHz bandpass filter and a simple time series energy detector was applied to detect and measure various packet parameters after correcting for the instrument calibrated transfer function (Wiggins, 2015).
+For each packet, maximum peak-to-peak (pp) received level (RL), sound exposure level (SEL), root-mean-square (RMS) RL, date/time of packet occurrence, and packet RMS duration (for RLpp -10 dB) were measured and saved.

-Various filters were applied to the detections to limit the MFA sonar detection range to $\sim\!20$ km for off-axis signals from an AN/SQS 53C source, which resulted in a received level detection threshold of 130 dB pp re 1 μ Pa (Wiggins, 2015).
-Instrument maximum received level was $\sim\!164$ dB pp re 1 μ Pa, above which waveform clipping occurred.
+Various filters were applied to the detections to limit the MFA sonar detection range to ~20 km for off-axis signals from an AN/SQS 53C source, which resulted in a RL detection threshold of 130 dB pp re 1 $\mu$ Pa (Wiggins, 2015).
+Instrument maximum received level was ~164 dB pp re 1 $\mu$ Pa, above which waveform clipping occurred.
 Packets were grouped into wave trains separated by more than 1 hour.
 Packet received levels were plotted along with the number of packets and cumulative SEL (CSEL) in each wave train over the study period.
 Wave train duration and total packet duration were also calculated.
 Wave train duration is the difference between the first and last packet detections in an event.
-The total packet duration of for a wave train is the sum of the individual packet (i.e., group of pings) durations, which is measured as the period of the waveform that is 0 to 10 dB less than the maximum peak-to-peak received level of the ping group.
+The total packet duration of a wave train is the sum of the individual packet (i.e., group of pings) durations, which is measured as the period of the waveform that is 0 to 10 dB less than the maximum peak-to-peak received level of the ping group.

 Figure 10.
-Mid-Frequency Active (MFA) sonar in LTSA (top) and spectrogram (bottom) recorded at NFC Site A, May 2019.
+Mid-Frequency Active (MFA) sonar in LTSA (top) and spectrogram (bottom) recorded at NFC site A, July 2021.